Students will be promoted according to the following criteria:

 Students are expected to register in the courses required of their degree program.
 Students who take an excess of courses outside their program of study, when evaluated at the end of the Winter Session, through the “Sessional Evaluation” process, may receive the designation of “Program Deficiency.”
 Students deemed to be in Program Deficiency may be required to discontinue from the Faculty regardless of their Academic Standing, as described below.
 Students who are assigned Program Deficiency in two consecutive years will be required to discontinue from the Faculty, regardless of their Academic Standing, as described below.

-There are three categories of Academic Standing: Good Academic Standing, Academic Probation, and Failed Year Standing.
-The criteria for Academic Standing depends on the number of credits that a student is registered in during the Winter Session (September to April).
-Academic standing evaluations are called “Sessional Evaluations,” and are completed at the conclusion of each Winter Session (in May of each year).
+There are three categories of Academic Standing: Good Academic Standing, Academic Probation, and Failed Standing.
+Academic standing evaluations are completed at the conclusion of each Winter Session (in May of each year).

-To achieve Good Academic Standing, students must meet one of the following:
+To achieve Good Academic Standing, students must have a sessional average of 60% or greater.

-A student who is assigned Failed Year Standing (consecutive or non-consecutive years) may be required to discontinue from the Faculty for a period of at least one academic year, after which an application for readmission will be considered.
-See below for “LFS Guidelines for Readmission.”
+A student who is assigned Failed Standing may be required to withdraw from the Faculty for a period of at least one academic year, after which an application for readmission may be considered.
+See below for “LFS Guidelines for Readmission.

 Students who have been required to discontinue from the Faculty are permitted to apply for readmission only after successfully completing a minimum of 30 transferable credits in another program offering courses transferable to UBC.
 This program must be applicable to the student's degree program.
 Students should be completing these 30 credits within one Winter Session (September to April), rather than spread across multiple sessions, to demonstrate a readiness to return.